ezylang/EvalEx/README.md

 e.eval(); // returns 1
 ````

-### Project Layout

-The software was created and tested using Java 1.6.0.

-    src/   The Java sources
-    test/  JUnit tests

 ### Author and License

-Copyright 2012-2018 by Udo Klimaschewski
+Copyright 2012-2020 by Udo Klimaschewski

 http://about.me/udo.klimaschewski